DuckMasterAl/DuckMasterAl/README.md

 ## Projects 💻
 Currently, my main project is [Quacky Bot](https://quacky.js.org), but I also work on other things (small projects) and work on [my website!](https://duck.js.org)

+I also am a Moderator on [Discord Extreme List](https://discordextremelist.xyz) and work with [HarryPGaming on Youtube!](https://www.youtube.com/channel/UCr35D4WaXok9l5r5sLfLHmw)
 ### Commissions :octocat:
 Feel Free to Contact me on discord [@DuckMasterAl#0001](https://discord.com/users/443217277580738571) if you want a discord bot commission.
 ### Contact Me 📬